 1 Peter was a very difficult book for me to outline.
 I am a very structural and organized thinker.
 What I mean is, for me to understand something, I need to organize it and structure it in my mind.
 So, outlining is a great tool for me to understand scripture.
 But, Peter doesn't seem to be exactly that type of thinker!
-Peter seems to constantly be going off on little trails of thought as he thinks of just one more thing he wants to say about something before coming back to the original topic.
+Peter seems to often be going off on little trails of thought before coming back to the original topic.

 I have written and sent this short letter to you with the help of Silas, whom I commend to you as a faithful brother.
 My purpose in writing is to encourage you and assure you that what you are experiencing is truly part of God’s grace for you.
 Stand firm in this grace.

-Compare that to the NASB (New American Standard Bible), which I prefer for normal reading and studying:
+The NASB (New American Standard Bible), which I prefer for normal reading and studying, translates it like this:

 Through Silvanus, our faithful brother (for so I regard him), I have written to you briefly, exhorting and testifying that this is the true grace of God.
 Stand firm in it!

-Once I read the NLT I couldn't read the NASB any other way: Peter is giving us the purpose of his letter.
-That is, to exhort and testify as to what is the true grace of God.
-We should stand firm in it!
+The NLT seemed to highlight that Peter is giving us the purpose of his letter.
+That is, he is exhorting and testifying as to what is the true grace of God.

 Theme: The true grace of God (1 Peter 5:12)